jolicode/castor/doc/going-further/extending-castor/events.md

   a task.
 It provides access to the `TaskCommand` instance.

-* `Castor\Event\ProcessStartEvent`: This event is triggered after a process has been started.
+* `Castor\Event\ProcessStartEvent`: This event is triggered after a process has been started by the `run` function.
 It provides access to the `Process` instance and the current `Command`.

-* `Castor\Event\ProcessTerminateEvent`: This event is triggered after a process has been terminated.
+* `Castor\Event\ProcessTerminateEvent`: This event is triggered after a process has been terminated and launched inside the `run` function.
 It provides access to the `Process` instance and the current `Command`.

 ## Console events